lukasNo1/opi/README.md

     'deepITMLimit': 10,

     # How much do we want to rollup the strike from last month if we are Deep ITM?
-    # (Set this to 0 if you don't ever wanna pay for rollups)
+    # (If this is set to 0 the bot will roll to the highest contract with credit, ignoring deepITMLimit)
-    'deepITMRollupGap': 0,
+    'maxRollupGap': 0,

     # How much are we allowed to reduce the strike from last month? (flash crash protection)
     # If the underlying f.ex. drops by 30 in value, this is the max we are gonna drop our cc strike